vinaydhegde/testdriven-site/src/_posts/course/2017-01-30-10_react-authentication-part2.md

 ---
-title: React Authentication - part two
+title: React Auth - part two
-layout: post
+layout: course
 permalink: part-three-react-auth-two
 intro: false
 part: 3
 lesson: 10
 share: true
+type: course
 ---

 Moving right along, let's add some methods to handle a user signing up, logging in, and logging out...

 ---

-### User Status
+## User Status

 For the `/status` link, we need to add a new component that displays the response from a call to `/auth/status` from the users service. *Remember*: You need to be authenticated to hit this end-point successfully.
 So, we will need to add the token to the header prior to sending the AJAX request.